coordinationdesk/end2end_monitoring_dashboard/README.md

 ### Init the database (only at first launch):

-The database init is launched using a simple shell command see documentation for needed args.
+The database init is launched using a simple shell command.
+See documentation for needed args.

 ```bash
 TZ=UTC maas_migrate -v --es-ignore-certs-verification True -r ${WORK_DIR}/maas-cds/resources/ --install all &